 Bringing a Lawsuit Against the Vessel

-When longshoreman are seriously injured while aboard a vessel, you need to figure out If you can bring a lawsuit against the vessel.
+When longshoreman are seriously injured while aboard a vessel, they need to figure out If they can bring a lawsuit against the vessel.
 This article is about longshoreman suing a vessel owner.
 What you are going to find is that the law for longshore workers is very, very different than State law.
 If you are going to win, then you have to know the rules.
 So here I lay out all of the duties the vessel owners owe you, a longshore worker.

 The Ninth Circuit